Shakespeare in the City FAQs

 How many schools are involved?

 We started with 10 schools, and word quickly caught on.
 Last year's show featured over 200 kids from 18 schools.
 We have had as many as 20 different schools involved.
 The next show in 2014 promises to have the biggest cast yet, with 23 schools represented.

 Which schools participate?

 Over the years, the following schools have participated in Shakespeare in the City, besides Lincoln School: Roger Williams Middle School, Classical High School, Hope High School, Wheeler School, Sophia Academy, Moses Brown School, Gordon School, Providence Career and Technical Academy, Paul Cuffee School, Central High School, Mt.
 Pleasant High School, LaSalle Academy, School One, Providence Country Day School, Community Preparatory School, Nathanael Greene Middle School, Nathan Bishop Middle School, Trinity Academy for the Performing Arts, French-American School of Rhode Island, and Gilbert Stuart Middle School.
-In 2014 we will welcome four new schools: Esek Hopkins Middle School, Meeting Street School, DelSesto Middle School, and the Rhode Island School for the Deaf, and we look forward to adding UCap and Ocean State Montessori to our cast in 2015.
+In 2014 we welcomed three new schools: Esek Hopkins Middle School, Meeting Street School, and the Rhode Island School for the Deaf, and we look forward to adding UCap and Ocean State Montessori to our cast in 2015.

 Which plays have you performed?

 Starting with Hamlet in 2009, we have produced Romeo and Juliet, A Midsummer Night's Dream, Macbeth, and Othello.